cicada-lang/cicada-solo/docs/manual/introduction.md

 > The aim of cicada project is to help people understand that developing
 > software and developing mathematics are increasingly the same kind of
-> activity, and people who practices these developments, can learn from
+> activity, and people who practice these developments can learn from
 > each other, and help each other in very good ways.

 [ [**Homepage**](https://cicada-lang.org/)